Planning a hike? Unsure of what to carry? Our hiking checklist will help you get kitted out for a long day on the trail.

-- First Aid Kit – Premade first aid kits are relatively cheap and light to carry.
+- First Aid Kit – Special first aid kits for walkers are incredibly compact and easy to carry.
 They can be vital in a sticky situation but also make a trip more comfortable (blister plasters, we’re looking at you).

-- A torch/headtorch – As well as a useful tool for overnight trips this is also an important piece of safety kit in case you get lost or misjudge your timings.
+- A torch/headtorch – As well as a useful tool for overnight trips, a torch or headtorch is an important piece of safety kit in case you get lost or misjudge your timings.

 - Micro towel - Whether you're day tripping or staying overnight, a lightweight micro towel can come in handy.
 Dry your wet face from the rain, take a bush shower or mop up split tea!
 For longer trips you may want a larger version.

 - Snacks – Although not technically kit, snacks still deserve a mention.
 Having dense, easy to stow, high energy snacks will be necessary if you’re planning on hiking any distance.
 Summer + chocolate do not work well!